near-examples/NFT/README.md

 Testing this contract
 =====================
-We have some tests that can be ran.
+We have some tests that can be run.
 The following will just run our simple tests to verify that our contract code is working.
 ```bash
 cargo test -- --nocapture
 ```
-The more complex simulation tests aren't ran with this command, but we can find them in `tests/sim`.
+The more complex simulation tests aren't run with this command, but we can find them in `tests/sim`.

 Using this contract
 ===================